rackerlabs/technical-blog/content/blog/2020/2020-08-04-enhance-customer-experience-with-dynamics-365/index.md

 a strategic partnership, Rackspace Technology can accommodate pricing options for both customers who want to take a more self-directed approach and customers who require more personalized attention for a Microsoft&reg; Dynamics 365&reg;
-sales or customer service implementation.
+Sales or Customer Service product implementation.
 Core sales management or service management implementations can take as little as six weeks so you can quickly start managing customer engagements.